GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/10I_SynthClasses.md

 typedef struct {
     const char* name;
     const int numOfMethods;
-} ImportSentinel;
+} IMPORT_SYNTH;

 typedef struct {
     ImportHeader header;
     union {
         ImportNative native;
-        ImportSentinel sentinel;
+        IMPORT_SYNTH synth;
     } as;
 } ImportStruct;
 ```

 This might look familiar as the tagged-union representation of Values in Lox.
 The concepts are pretty similar, with the convenience preprocessor macros to boot.

-Note that the sentinel struct stores the number of methods in it.
-This assumes a sentinel's methods immediately follow a sentinel declaration, and any mismatch would either result in a segfault or methods and/or functions being encapsulated in the wrong sentinel.
+Note that the synth struct stores the number of methods in it.
+This assumes a synth's methods immediately follow a synth declaration, and any mismatch would either result in a segfault or methods and/or functions being encapsulated in the wrong synth.

 The `IMPORT_STATIC` enum doesn't have a corresponding struct.
 This is because they are treated identically to native methods up until inserting it into a hash table, where it also goes into the class's `statics` hash table.